common-workflow-language/cwl-v1.2/concepts.md

 as if they were specified there.

 Requirements specified in a parent Workflow are inherited by step processes if they are valid for that step.
-If the substep is a Workflow all requirements are applied.
-If the substep is an ExpressionTool all requirements are applied.
-If the substep is a CommandLineTool the `InlineJavascriptRequirement`, `SchemaDefRequirement`, `DockerRequirement`, `SoftwareRequirement`, `InitialWorkDirRequirement`, `EnvVarRequirement`, `ShellCommandRequirement`, `ResourceRequirement` are applicable.
+If the substep is a CommandLineTool only the `InlineJavascriptRequirement`, `SchemaDefRequirement`, `DockerRequirement`, `SoftwareRequirement`, `InitialWorkDirRequirement`, `EnvVarRequirement`, `ShellCommandRequirement`, `ResourceRequirement` are valid.

 *As good practice, it is best to have process requirements be self-contained, such that each process can run successfully by itself.*